Friday, June 24, 2011

 "Holy living is not only the refraining from doing the wrong and the doing of the right, but an insatiable desire for God's will that can only be put in the heart by the Holy Spirit, manifesting our true sincerity by glorifying Him through obedience."
 Chas.
 E. Orr - Ps 42:1, Php 2:12, 1Thes 1:7, 1Jn 2:4, Num 15:30

-I wish I would ask myself more often "does my life read as a letter from God or as a memo of my intentions?" when i hear people say that God doesn't make us His puppets I always wish He WOULD make me one so that the cares of this world wouldn't effect my decisions, making so many of them hypocritical.
+I wish I would ask myself more often "does my life read as a letter from God or merely as a memo of my intentions?"
+When I hear people say that God doesn't make us His puppets I always wish He WOULD make me one so that the cares of this world wouldn't effect my decisions, making so many of them hypocritical.
 If I want to be "so heavenly minded that I'm MORE earthly good" why don't I?

 I once heard that ALL sin is based in self-centeredness. so I started thinking about all the kinds of sin (even seemingly benign character flaws) and I couldn't find one that didn't have it's root cause in "self".
-In the garden satan appealed to Eve's ego ("you will be like God"), and then second-guessing God ("did He say...?)is really our way of getting around His authority so we can do what WE want.
+In the garden satan appealed to Eve's ego ("you will be like God"), and then second-guessing God ("did He say...?) is really our way of getting around His authority so we can do what WE want.
 ME!
 That's the only desire of a newborn baby, to learn how to get what he wants.
 His parents have to gradually tame his selfishness throughout his childhood.
-Teaching his will to submit to authority not only prepares him to avoid horrible consequences in a lawful society, in the workforce, in a marriage..., but prepares his heart to submit to the Holy Spirit when He convicts him to repent and continues to convict him to live out his salvation, thus avoiding more horrible consequences.
+Training his will to submit to whats right not only prepares him to avoid horrible consequences in a lawful society, in the workforce, in a marriage..., but prepares his heart to submit to the Holy Spirit when He convicts him to repent, and when He continues to convict him to live out his salvation, thus avoiding more horrible consequences.

 I just found your blog today, and wanted to stop and say "Hi!"